EbrahimiAmirHosein/MRXS_to_SVS/README.md

-# Bash Script: Convert MRXS to SVS using Vips
+# Bash Script: Convert MRXS to SVS using Vips ( Recommended )

+First download the mrxs_to_svs.sh.

 ## 1. Make the Script Executable